Get Started

 Journaling Styles

-A journal may look the same on the outside, but inside it can be very different, shaped by the thoughts and feelings written within.
+A journal may look the same on the outside, but the way you use it can be completely different.
+The style you choose shapes what unfolds on the page.

-There are many journaling styles to explore, each offering a unique way to reflect, create, and connect with yourself.
+There are many journaling styles to explore, each offering a unique path into your thoughts, feelings, and inner world.

 • Storytelling journaling is about turning writing into a story.
 It can be about you, or it can be about a made-up character who feels a bit like you.